Director

 I can imagine fans of A Christmas Story finding the most joy out of this film.

-The cast is actually well put together, making the story of the all too familiar family road trip synonymous with comedy.
+The cast is well assembled, making the story of the all too familiar family road trip synonymous with comedy.
 It's a decent enough follow-up to the holiday classic regardless if it intends to be a follow-up or not.

-Sikking plays Ralph's Old Man in a style that closely resembles Darren McGavin performance in A Christmas Story.
+Sikking plays Ralph's Old Man in a style that closely resembles Darren McGavin's performance in A Christmas Story.

 It's the daily grind that makes vacation glamorous.
 The more we work, the more we yearn for and appreciate vacation.
 You can't have rest and relaxation without putting in your 40-hours a week.